schrufygroovy/coveragenotworking/readme.md

 ![screenshot of console](./output.png)

 The controllers of the API are using a net standard library project.
 That library is part of the solution.
 Still the coverage of that library is 0 %.
-Why the hell?
+Why?
 When I debug the tests I see that the library code is reached.
+Also the controllers line that is accessing the library is marked as `covered`.